nubxd11-lab/Big_Block_Mod/README.txt

 This is Big Random Mod, which AzzyAzimuth and I, nubxd11, code fun things here.

+## Authors and Credits :

+1. AzzyAzimuth : Main developer, concepts and logic
+2. nubxd11 : Co-Developer, visuals and assets
+3. SPECIAL THANKS TO THE MINECRAFT FORGE COMMUNITY!!

+## Bugs and Reports :

+If bugs are found in this mod, please open an issue in the *Issues* section in our project repository in GitHub web page.
+Please also include the crash log so that we can help you fix the issue!

 ##  About This Project :

 AzzyAzimuth and I have always wanted to enjoy Minecraft in our own way.
-So we started this project, to code this mod which includes the most random things that we love and enjoy.
-AzzyAzimuth has helped me a lot, so I shall thank him here.
+So we started this project, to code this mod which includes the most random things that we love and enjoy.AzzyAzimuth has helped me a lot, so I shall thank him here.
 And here we are, presenting to you this mod.

 ##  Tech Stack :

 **Language** : Java
 **Framework** : Forge
 **Database** : JSON